Beyond One-Size-Fits-All: A Survey of Personalized Affective Computing in Human-Agent Interaction: Personalized Affective Computing

 \subsubsection{User-specific Modeling}

-User-specific modeling is a personalization approach where a unique model is developed and trained specifically for a single user.
-The idea behind this method is to create a tailored model that can accurately predict or make decisions based on the specific characteristics or behavior of the target user.
-Formally, given $n$ individual datasets $D_{I_{i}}$, each corresponding to an individual $I_i$, where $i \in [1,n]$, a unique model $M_i$ is trained on each $D_{I_{i}}$.
+User-specific modeling is a personalization technique where individual models are uniquely developed and trained for each target user.
+This approach aims to achieve precise predictions or decisions by tailoring the model to the unique characteristics and behaviors of the user.

+\textbf{Problem Formulation.} Formally, given $n$ individual datasets $D_{I_{i}}$, each corresponding to an individual $I_i$, where $i \in [1,n]$, a unique model $M_i$ is trained on each $D_{I_{i}}$.
 Figure \ref{fig:user-specific} provides an illustration of this approach.

 This method does not have a global training stage, i.e. training a generic model on the major dataset (dataset including all the users).
-This allows the model to expertise in improving its predictions and decision-making capabilities based on the target's specific behavior and characteristics.
-The end result is a model that is highly customized and optimized to the specific needs and requirements of the target user, providing more accurate and relevant results.
-This approach is typically used when there is a limited number of users of interest and the same model is expected to be used for a prolonged period of time.
+This allows the model to excel in improving its predictions and decision-making capabilities based on the target's specific behavior and characteristics.
+The end result is a model that is highly optimized to the specific needs and requirements of the target user, providing more accurate and relevant results.
+This approach is particularly advantageous when the user base is limited and the model is intended for extended utilization.